abdelrahman-t/death-by-acid/README.md

 **So do I need ACID after all?**

-Yes, Because a non-durable database is not a "database" and a database that is perpetually inconsistent is unreliable. **NoSQL databases are eventually consistent (with some offering tunable consistency)**, meaning that they will eventually **converge on a consistent state**, and while most NoSQL database lack transactions, <span style="color:red">**It is your fault as a developer for using them in an application where transactions are required.**</span>
+Well, A non-durable database is not a "database" and a database that is perpetually inconsistent is unreliable, But that is not what you lose when you use a NoSQL database.
+NoSQL databases actually offer tunable consistency (like [Cassandra](https://cassandra.apache.org/)), and while most NoSQL databases lack transactions, [**It is your fault as a developer for using them in an application where transactions are required.**](#)

-## TL;DR
-ACID is not some silver bullet that will just fix poorly written software.
-Even with an ACID-compliant databases and default configuration, You are still susceptible to concurrency issues similar to the one the made Flexcoin go bankrupt.
+ACID is not some silver bullet that will just fix poorly written software. **Even with an ACID-compliant databases and default configuration, You are still susceptible to concurrency issues similar to the one the made Flexcoin go bankrupt.**

 *Some parts of the banking infrastructure are actually eventually consistent and rely on compensating actions, This is done to ensure high-availability. [[source]](http://highscalability.com/blog/2013/5/1/myth-eric-brewer-on-why-banks-are-base-not-acid-availability.html)*

 ## Workarounds

-1. Use a stricter isolation level like "Repeatable Reads", and make sure to use "SELECT FOR UPDATE" if you are usig MySQL.
+1. Use a stricter isolation level like Repeatable Reads, and make sure to use "SELECT FOR UPDATE" if you are usig MySQL.
-2. If your filtering criteria is simple enough, then just use one atomic instruction to match and update the balance e.g. `update users SET balance = balace - price WHERE balance >= price`.
+2. If your filtering criteria is simple enough, then just use one atomic instruction to match and update the balance e.g. `UPDATE users SET balance = balace - price WHERE balance >= price`.
 3. Few NoSQL databases actually provide tunable consistency like [Cassandra](https://cassandra.apache.org/) and [MongoDB](https://www.mongodb.com/).
 Recently few started supporting transactions with ACID semantics as well, like [CockroachDB](https://www.cockroachlabs.com).

 ## Tests